DayByDayBy/testing-task-pda/part_1_docs/testing_task_1.md

   dif highest_card(self, card1 card2):   # def/dif error, missing comma in variable list
   if card1.value > card2.value:
-    return card
+    return card    # should be specific card, card1, not card
   else:
     return card2

-def cards_total(self, cards):  #it seems to be a variable, but 'total' is undefined total for card in cards:
+def cards_total(self, cards):
+  total   #it seems to be a variable, but 'total' is undefined for card in cards:
     total += card.value # card for cards - 'cards' was passed to function, card is iteration of cards return "You have a total of" + total  #improperly formatted f string